tomdemeyere/tomdemeyere.github.io/_posts/2024-03-22-workflows-manager-for-dft.md

 ### Quacc & Parsl tutorial

-{% include figure.html path="assets/img/bitmap.png" class="img-fluid rounded" %}
+{% include figure.liquid loading="eager" path="assets/img/bitmap.png" class="img-fluid rounded" %}

 If you never run a Quacc calculation before, I recommend you to either read the [Quacc documentation](https://quantum-accelerators.github.io/quacc/) or read my [previous blog post](https://tomdemeyere.github.io/blog/2024/quacc-espresso/).
 For now, I will assume you have Quacc installed and that you have set up the configuration file correctly.